-I have audited the accompanying consolidated financial statements of Venture Incorporation Public Company Limited and its subsidiaries ("The Group"), which comprise the consolidated statement of financial position as at December 31, 2021, the related consolidated statements of comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and consolidated notes to the consolidated financial statements, including a summary of significant accounting policies.
-I have also audited the separate financial statements of Venture Incorporation Public Company Limited, which comprise the statement of financial position as at December 31, 2021, the related statements of comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+I have audited the accompanying consolidated financial statements of Venture Incorporation Public Company Limited and its subsidiaries ("The Group"), which comprise the consolidated statement of financial position as at December 31, 2024, the related consolidated statements of comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+I have also audited the separate financial statements of Venture Incorporation Public Company Limited, which comprise the statement of financial position as at December 31, 2024, the related statements of comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and notes to the statement of financial position as at December 31, 2024, the related statements of comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In my opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Venture Incorporation Public Company Limited and its subsidiaries as at December 31, 2021, and their consolidated financial performance and their cash flows for the year then ended and the financial position of Venture Incorporation Public Company Limited as at December 31, 2021, and its financial performance and its cash flows for the year then ended in accordance with Thai Financial Reporting Standards.
+In my opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Venture Incorporation Public Company Limited and its subsidiaries as at December 31, 2024, and their consolidated financial performance and their cash flows for the year then ended and the financial position of Venture Incorporation Public Company Limited as at December 31, 2024, and its financial performance and its cash flows for the year then ended in accordance with Thai Financial Reporting Standards.